-Strings shall be encoded in ASCII or the ASCII representation of UTF-8.
+Strings shall be encoded in ASCII or UTF-8 only.
 Strings should never be terminated by the application, because they shall be automatically null-terminated by the HDF5 library.
 This is done by setting the string termination to STRPAD=H5T_STR_NULLTERM.
 Other methods of termination available in the HDF5 library shall not be used.
 It is also necessary to specify the length of each string (STRSIZE).
 Even when H5T_STR_NULLTERM is used, the value of STRSIZE must be incremented manually by one to ensure that it includes the NULL character.
 Other methods of specifying the length of the string provided by the HDF5 library (ie. H5T_VARIABLE) shall not be used.